 Due to the high number of applications we receive, we will only contact you should a suitable opportunity arise.
 If you have specific questions about volunteering, email email@example.com.

-Volunteer solicitors work one evening advice shift weekly or fortnightly from 6–9pm.
+Volunteer solicitors provide advice on a weekly, fortnightly or monthly roster.
+The majority of advice is via telephone.
 Applicants may apply in one of four legal areas, in accordance with their skills and experience:

-Volunteer lawyers are expected to attend on their rostered night.
-The Centre's evening advice service depends on the reliability of volunteers.
+Volunteer lawyers are expected to attend on their rostered time.
+The Centre's advice service depends on the reliability of volunteers.
 While we understand that illness and other demands can make this difficult, we are unable to accommodate volunteers on the roster who cannot regularly attend.

 - Staffing a face-to-face and telephone advice shift on a weekly or fortnightly basis

 - Accurately recording advice given on advice forms

 - Accurately obtaining and recording statistical information from clients